NATIONAL STAR WARS DAY

 May the Fourth be with you each year on National Star Wars Day.
 Or is it, “May the force be with you?”
 It all depends on whether you like using puns or not.

 Thousands of Star Wars enthusiasts celebrate this day each year with parties and celebrations around the nation.
+If you a fan, then National Star Wars Day allows you to dress like your favorite character, say your favorite lines from the series and catch a movie or read a book.

 Star Wars fans didn’t first introduce the often quoted phrase on May 4th.
 It was 1979, and Britain elected the first female Prime Minister, Margaret Thatcher.
 On May 4th, the day she took office, the Conservative Party placed an advertisement in The London Evening News, which read, “May the Fourth Be with You, Maggie.
 Congratulations.”